UNIVERSITY OF PITTSBURGH

 Derek K. Kong, MD, Bridgeport Hospital, Bridgeport, CT

-Kent S. Tadokoro, MD, Southern California Kaiser Permanente Medical Group, Hollywood, CA
+Kent S. Tadokoro, MD, Kaiser Permanente, Los Angeles, CA

 2020-2021

-Vijay Patel, MD, Associate Physician, UC San Diego
+Vijay Patel, MD, Assistant Professor, UC San Diego, San Diego, CA

-Uma Ramaswamy, MD, Assistant Professor, Baylor College of Medicine
+Uma Ramaswamy, MD, Assistant Professor, Baylor College of Medicine, Houston, TX

 2019-2020